 Celexa is a drug that's FDA-approved for the treatment of depression and anxiety.
 The generic form of the drug is called citalopram, and we will use these two terms interchangeably throughout this article because they refer to the same active chemical compound.

 But is Celexa actually proven to treat both depression and anxiety?
 Is it more effective for one or the other?
 What are the side effects of Celexa?
-And how do real users rate and describe its effects?
+And is the generic version a better value?

-In this article we’ll answer all of these questions and more, as we review clinical studies on Celexa to determine if it's effective for depression and anxiety.
+In this article we’ll answer all of these questions and more, as we analyze research studies on Celexa to determine if it's effective for depression and anxiety.

-We'll discuss potential side effects, compare the drug to two other commonly-prescribed antidepressants (Lexapro and Zoloft), and share unsponsored patient reviews of Celexa.
+We'll also discuss potential side effects, compare the drug to two other commonly-prescribed antidepressants (Lexapro and Zoloft), and explain why the generic version may be a better value (along with where to access it).

 Is Celexa Proven to Work?